imradhe/GraphenePHP/Readme.md

 - Provide the required information, including the App URL, App Slug, Database Host, Database Name, Database User, and Database Password.
 - Optionally, click the eye icon to toggle the visibility of the database password.
 Click the "Finish" button to submit the form.

-> Note: Ensure that you have PHP installed on your system and that the necessary extensions are enabled.

 ## Modify config.php